|

 all files and subdirectories.

-directory.
-Supplying a class file with an absolute path name doesn't make
+Note that supplying a class file with an absolute path name normalyy doesn't make

-sense either.
-It will be treated like a normal file; no recursive class
+sense.
+It will be treated like a normal file, that is, no recursive class

 scan will take place.